SeiwonPark/mark1/docs/compilation/Integrating Google Analytics with Docusaurus.md

 ![](./assets/2022-12-01-01.png)

-Previous Google Analytics, Universal Analytics will stop processing data on July 1, 2023.
+Previous Google Analytics, Universal Analytics, will stop processing data on July 1, 2023.
 So We need to prepare for the migration.

-## So, how to migrate from GA4?
+## So, how to migrate to GA4?

 ![](./assets/2022-12-01-02.png)